🎵🎷Jack Walrath -- is 79 in the year 2025 and 80 in the year 2026; b.5/5/1946

 In 2018, “Photograph” by J. Cole peaked at number 30 on the U.K. pop singles chart.

-In 1984, “Pirates On The Airwaves” by Pauline Black And Sunday Best peaked at number 93 on the U.K. pop singles chart.
+In 1984, “Pirates On The Airwaves” by Pauline Black and Sunday Best peaked at number 93 on the U.K. pop singles chart.

-In 1990, “Power To Love” by Cross peaked at number 83 on the U.K. pop singles chart.
+In 1990, “Power To Love” by The Cross peaked at number 83 on the U.K. pop singles chart.

-In 1984, “Pros And Cons Of Hitch-Hiking” by Roger Waters peaked at number 76 on the U.K. pop singles chart.
+In 1984, “Pros and Cons Of Hitch-Hiking” by Roger Waters peaked at number 76 on the U.K. pop singles chart.

 In 1990, “Real, Real, Real” by Jesus Jones peaked at number 19 on the U.K. pop singles chart.